ivonederlof/xlf-translator/README.md

 ### Usage

-Create a ```translate.config.json``` file in the root of your project, make sure the messages.xlf is inside the outputPath that is given in the config file.
+Create a ```translate.config.json``` file in the root of your project, make sure the messages.xlf is provided in the config file.
 Then run it once.
-This will generate all the translation as ```message.(language-code).xlf``` and a ```message.(language-code).csv``` in the output directory (provided in the config file).
+This will generate all the translations as ```message.(language-code).xlf``` and a ```message.(language-code).csv``` in the output directory (provided in the config file).
-Now you can edit the translations in the csv (Run it again for updating).
+Now you can edit the translations in the csv (Run it again for updates).

 ```
 {